 Select and prepare your asparagus bed with care—this crop will occupy the same spot for 20 years or more.
 It can tolerate some shade, but full sun produces more vigorous plants and helps minimize disease.
 Asparagus does best in lighter soils that warm up quickly in spring and drain well; standing water will quickly rot the roots.
-Prepare a planting bed about 4 feet wide by removing all perennial weeds and roots and digging in plenty of aged manure or compost.
+Prepare a planting bed for your asparagus, like this simple raised bed, that's about 4 feet wide by removing all perennial weeds and roots and digging in plenty of aged manure or compost.
+(Here's everything you need to know to finally start composting.)

 Starting asparagus from 1-year-old crowns gives you a year’s head start over seed-grown plants.
 Two-year-old crowns are usually not a bargain.
 They tend to suffer more from transplant shock and won’t produce any faster than 1-year-old crowns.
 Buy crowns from a reputable nursery that sells fresh, firm, disease-free roots.
 Plant them immediately if possible; otherwise, wrap them in slightly damp sphagnum moss until you are ready to plant.